David IV: Battles to drive out the Turks

 Georgia at the end of the reign of King David IV.

-King David IV used to go to Abkhazia and the Turks wintered near the banks of the Mtkvari.
+King David IV used to go to Abkhazia, and the Turks wintered near the banks of the Mtkvari.
 The Turks had been watching David IV and were following his tracks.
-David IV went to Geguti and from there to Khupati and thus gave the Turks the confidence to return.
+David IV went to Geguti, then went from there to Khupati and thus gave the Turks the confidence to return.
 Learning that he was away, they camped at Botora.
-The Turks were many and they set up camps to spend the winter.
+The Turks were many, and they set up camps to spend the winter.
 On February 14, David IV suddenly attacked the Turks and completely destroyed them at the Battle of Botora.
 Only a few of them managed to get on their horses and flee.
 In the battle the Georgians captured many Turks and took much booty.

-Only two months later, David IV again led his troops to intervene in Shirvan: after capturing the city of Qabala and returning to Georgia with large loads of gold, he returned to the region on May 7, 1120 and ravaged the country from Arbia-lizhatat to Khishtalanti and Kurdevan.
-At the same time, David IV managed to convince his vassal of Derbent to invade Shirvan and a war between the two parties soon broke out.
+Only two months later, David IV again led his troops to intervene in Shirvan: after capturing the city of Qabala and returning to Georgia with large loads of gold, he returned to the region on May 7, 1120, and ravaged the country from Arbia-lizhatat to Khishtalanti and Kurdevan.
+At the same time, David IV managed to convince his vassal of Derbent to invade Shirvan, and a war between the two parties soon broke out.
 In November, the Derbentians killed Shirvanshah Afridun I in combat, giving the king of Georgia the opportunity to place his own son-in-law and vassal, Manuchihr III, in Shirvan.
 At the same time, David the Builder led short but effective campaigns in the southeast and notably took the Turkish bastions of Arsharunik and Sevgelamej.

 Taking advantage of the climatic conditions which had until then worked against them, the Turks in turn organized a large-scale offensive against Georgia in winter 1120–21.
-Indeed, at that time, David IV resided in Abkhazia in his winter home and the Turkish strategy therefore lay in a rapid invasion of central and eastern Georgia.
+Indeed, at that time, David IV resided in Abkhazia in his winter home, and the Turkish strategy therefore lay in a rapid invasion of central and eastern Georgia.
 Soon, Seljuk forces occupied much of Kartli, as far as the Greater Caucasus.
-However, King David, having learned of the situation in the rest of his kingdom, rushed out of Abkhazia and ordered his soldiers to dig a passage through Likhi Range, then impassable and thus separating eastern Georgia from its part Western.
+However, King David, having learned of the situation in the rest of his kingdom, rushed out of Abkhazia and ordered his soldiers to dig a passage through Likhi Range, which was then impassable and thus separating eastern Georgia from its part Western.
 The Georgian troops attacked Khunan and engaged in bloody combat until the spring, and all the Turkish forces were expelled or massacred in March 1121.

 But the Seljuks did not stop there.
 Knowing that the flooding of the Mtkvari made crossing the river almost impossible at this time of year, the Seljuks soon returned to their positions south of the river and occupied Barda.
 But once again, David IV, accompanied by a personal guard of Kipchaks, crossed the river towards Khunan and organized military incursions against the Turks stationed at Barda and Arabia in June.
-The Muslims, according to Georgian historiography, were then “reduced to the brink” by a long series of costly defeats for more than ten years.
+The Muslims, according to Georgian historiography, were then "reduced to the brink" by a long series of costly defeats for more than ten years.